vapoursynth/vapoursynth/doc/functions/selectclip.rst

    :module: std

    Selects which of the *clips* to return a frame from based on the *selector* function.
 The *selector* function has access to the frame number and the frames in the *src* clips.
-   The selector function is passed a dict containing the frame number ('N') and the frames retrieved from *src* ('F0', 'F1'...).
+   The selector function is passed a dict containing the frame number ('N') and the frames retrieved from *src* are in ('F'), which will be a list if there is more than one source clip.

    How to return alternating frames from the clips (A.Frame0, B.Frame1, A.Frame2, B.Frame3...)::